The Met Gala is undoubtedly the most intimidating red carpet event on any A-lister’s annual calendar because absolutely anything goes.

 Taylor Swift reminds me of She-Ra (the 1980s cartoon character) in this getup.
 For a woman with a model figure, she’s made herself look short and stumpy in these hideous Grecian-style heels and skater-style skirt, while the Gothic lipstick and platinum hair do nothing to flatter her delicate features.
 What a disastrous look.

-There’s not much to say about this John Galliano gown worn by Katy Perry to last year’s Met Gala.
+There’s not much to say about this John Galliano gown worn by Katy Perry to a previous Met Gala.
 I guess her reason for wearing it must have been to send out shock waves rather than style ripples.